-0451 Stress and Stress Management This course is designed so that students can come to understand stress and its far reaching implications and relationships to illness.
+- 0451 Stress and Stress Management This course is designed so that students can come to understand stress and its far reaching implications and relationships to illness.
 The course will offer alternative ways to deal with stress.
-(2 credits)

-0452 Patient Care Audit Workshop A discussion of basic audit procedures for nursing, physical therapy, respiratory therapy, radiology, laboratory and medical records personnel.
+(2 credits) - 0452 Patient Care Audit Workshop A discussion of basic audit procedures for nursing, physical therapy, respiratory therapy, radiology, laboratory and medical records personnel.
 Includes a history of audits.
-(1 credit)

-0453 Basic Pathology An introduction to disease with emphasis upon genetic defects, congenital abnormalities, trauma, hypersensitivity, infection and neoplasea.
-The course is designed to improve the student's ability to interpret, analyze and synthesize medical information relating to pathology.
-(2 credits)

-0454 Pathophysiology A course in the abnormal structure and/or function of the body.
-Fluid and electrolyte and acid-base imbalances will be studied with an emphasis on the ways in which disruptions in the body system affect the basic cellular needs.
-(3 credits)

-0457 Medical Record Orientation Introduction to the role and responsibility of the Medical Record Technician as he/she relates to the health team and the work environment.
+(1 credit) - 0456 Basic Pathology Classroom theory about the principles of disease as might be found in the patient medical record.
+Course emphasis is placed on the signs, symptoms, management techniques, and related terminology.
+(3 credits) - 0457 Medical Record Orientation Introduction to the role and responsibility of the Medical Record Technician as he/she relates to the health team and the work environment.
 Includes professional attitudes and responsible behavior.
 Presentation of the history of medical records, the functions of the medical record department and the content and uses of a medical record.
-(2 credits)

-0461 Health Records and Procedures A study of medical record keeping, filing systems, quantitative analysis, admitting procedures, correspondence and insurance reports.
-(3 credits)

-0464 Medical Records and the Law A study of medical records and reports and their legal aspects.
+(2 credits) - 0461 Health Records and Procedures A study of medical record keeping, filing systems, quantitative analysis, admitting procedures, correspondence and insurance reports.
+(3 credits) - 0462 Coding, Indexing and Abstracting A study of the basic indices such as patient, disease, operation and physician, with development of coding procedures using SNDO, ICDA-8, and H-ICDA.
+Completion of computer abstracts.
+(3 credits) - 0463 Hospital Statistics and Medical Audits A study of the statistical aspects of medical records including daily census, monthly census and percentages with analysis of computer records.
+Completion of birth and death certificates.
+(3 credits) - 0464 Medical Records and the Law A study of medical records and reports and their legal aspects.
 Includes principles of law applied to the health field, the use of records as evidence, and release of information as well as subpoenas, testimony, settlement of claims and legal consent.
-(3 credits)

-0465 Personnel Supervision Organization of a medical record department and development of job descriptions and procedures.
-(3 credits)

-0466 Special Problems Individual study or research relating to the student's major area of study is arranged with a medical record instructor.
-(3 credits)

-0468 Special Problems Individual study or research relating to the student's major area of study is arranged with a medical assistant instructor.
-(3 credits)

-0469 Health Trends and Issues A study of prevalent trends and issues in the health field and their effects on health disciplines.
-(3 credits)

-0470 Medical Assistant IV This course focuses on concepts, principles and techniques used in dealing with common diseases.
+(3 credits) - 0465 Personnel Supervision Organization of a medical record department and development of job descriptions and procedures.
+(3 credits) - 0466 Special Problems Individual study or research relating to the student's major area of study is arranged with a medical record instructor.
+(3 credits) - 0468 Special Problems Individual study or research relating to the student's major area of study is arranged with a medical assistant instructor.
+(3 credits) - 0469 Health Trends and Issues A study of prevalent trends and issues in the health field and their effects on health disciplines.
+(3 credits) - 0470 Medical Assistant IV This course focuses on concepts, principles and techniques used in dealing with common diseases.
 Major emphasis is placed upon the prevention and care of the infectious diseases.
 Related lab experience gives the student an opportunity to obtain skill in implementing and assisting with various procedures and diagnostic tests such as administration of medications, running a 12-lead electrocardiogram and performing venipuncture.
 Also, patient preparation for X-rays.
-(5 credits)

-0472 Medical Office Procedures II A continuation of Medical Office Procedures I, this course includes use of ten-key adding machines and calculators and management of patient and business records in a physician's office.
-(2 credits)

-0473 Medical Office Procedures I A course to acquaint the student with the administrative duties and behavior of an assistant in a physician's office.
+(5 credits) - 0472 Medical Office Procedures II A continuation of Medical Office Procedures I, this course includes use of ten-key adding machines and calculators and management of patient and business records in a physician's office.
+(2 credits) - 0473 Medical Office Procedures I A course to acquaint the student with the administrative duties and behavior of an assistant in a physician's office.
 Proper use of telephone, scheduling work and appointments, composing letters, and health insurance are included.
 (3 credits)